 Western Lake Erie Basin

-The western part of Lake Erie, also known as the Western Lake Erie Basin (WLEB), is experiencing seasonal harmful algal blooms (HABs).
-These blooms can contain toxins that are harmful for humans, pets, and aquatic organisms.
+The western part of Lake Erie, also known as the Western Lake Erie Basin (WLEB), experiences seasonal harmful algal blooms (HABs).
+These blooms can contain toxins that are harmful to humans, pets, and aquatic organisms.

-The HABs are made up of cyanobacteria (blue-green algae) and need sunlight, warm water temperatures, and nutrients, such as phosphorus and nitrogen, to grow and produce toxins.
-A number of factors cause the HABs to grow, including nutrient-rich water from wastewater treatment plants and farm fields, the effects of invasive species that increase water clarity, water temperatures over 70 F, and others that aren’t quite understood yet.
+The HABs are made up of cyanobacteria (blue-green algae) that need sunlight, warm water temperatures, and nutrients, such as phosphorus and nitrogen, to grow and produce toxins.
+Nutrient-rich water from wastewater treatment plants and farm fields, the effects of invasive species that increase water clarity, water temperatures over 70°F, and other factors can cause the HABs to grow.

 Though the causes are complex, the State of Michigan is committed to improving the water quality of Lake Erie, ensuring safe water, and supporting healthy ecosystems.
-Michigan’s portion of the WLEB covers watersheds in five Michigan counties (Hillsdale, Lenawee, Monroe, Washtenaw, and Jackson).
-Michigan is focusing on the planning and implementation of conservation practices to improve soil health and water quality.
+Michigan’s portion of the WLEB covers watersheds in four Michigan counties (Hillsdale, Lenawee, Monroe, and Washtenaw).
+Michigan is planning and implementing conservation practices to improve soil health and water quality in the region.

 Addressing Water Quality in Michigan’s Portion of the WLEB